 - Refresh your system and install Java 17 using the following command.

-sudo apt-get install oracle-java17-installer oracle-java17-set-default
+sudo apt-get update sudo apt-get install oracle-java17-installer oracle-java17-set-default

 - This command will directly download the latest Java 17 from the Oracle website.
 Wait till the download and installation to complete.